 Few things provide the validation you desire better than a compliment.

-An approval seeker may set out deliberately, however, to needle those they’re interacting with into voicing praise.
+An approval seeker may set out deliberately, however, to coerce those they’re interacting with into voicing praise.

 Often, that praise is neither due nor appropriate.

 An extension of this type of behavior is to feel upset when the compliments you desire fail to materialize.

 11. Failing to cope with any level of criticism.

 If your aim is to gain the approval of others, then the concept of criticism is utterly intolerable.
 It implies you have failed in some way in achieving your goal.